aidanbx/GraphGurusVault/Garden/Project Solidification 2023-01-31.md

 	- What ways are there to connect topical clusters?
 	- Would it be useful/possible to have multiple removeable layers (like sattelite, transit, traffic views in google maps)
 		- If 2D removes too much information this could be a backup.
+	- How much information does TSNE lose?
+Does it work well with hierarchical clustering
+	-